Ken Liu

 Kenneth Yukun Liu (born 1976) is an American author of science fiction and fantasy.
 Liu has won multiple Hugo and Nebula Awards for his fiction, which has appeared in F&SF, Asimov's Science Fiction, Analog, Lightspeed, Clarkesworld, Reactor, Uncanny Magazine and multiple "Year's Best" anthologies.

 Liu's debut epic fantasy novel series, The Dandelion Dynasty, is described as silkpunk, a term coined by him to encapsulate the way it blends the material culture and philosophical roots of East Asian antiquity in an alternative vision of modernity.

-Liu has also written a new scifi thriller series, Julia Z, which features a hacker with a specialty in AI and robotics.

 In addition to his original fiction, Liu has also translated some notable Chinese science fiction works into English, winning Hugo Awards for these translations as well.

-Childhood and career
+Early life and education

 Liu was born in 1976 in Lanzhou, China.
 He spent his childhood with his grandparents and credits his grandmother as giving him a lifelong love of storytelling.
-His mother, who received her Ph.D. in chemistry in the United States, is a pharmaceutical chemist, while his father is a computer engineer.
+His mother is a pharmaceutical chemist who received her Ph.D. in chemistry in the United States, while his father is a computer engineer.
 Liu immigrated to the United States when he was 11 years old.
 They lived in California and Stonington, Connecticut before settling in Waterford, Connecticut.
 Liu graduated from Waterford High School in 1994, where he ran cross-country and track.
-At Harvard College, he studied English Literature and Computer Science, receiving his A. B. in 1998.
+At Harvard College, he studied English Literature and Computer Science, receiving his A.B. in 1998.

 After graduation, Liu worked as a software engineer for Microsoft, and then joined a start-up in Cambridge, Massachusetts.
-He later received his J.D. from Harvard Law School in 2004 and after working as a corporate lawyer, eventually became a high-tech litigation consultant.
+He later received his J.D. from Harvard Law School in 2004 and worked as a corporate lawyer, eventually becoming a high-tech litigation consultant.
 He became a full-time writer in 2017.